 Students may be allowed to receive credit by taking a test-"Testing Out"-for specifically identified classes.
-Within the first ten days of classes, a student may notify the instructor that s/he desires to Test Out.
+Within the first ten days of classes, an instructor may notify a student that Test Out is available for that course.
 A "Test for Credit Form" is available in the Registrar's office and must be filed with the instructor and a test fee paid in advance to the Business office.
 The completed form must be in the Registrar's office before credit can be recorded on a student's academic record.

 The non-refundable testing fee is \$50 (up to 3 credits) plus \$10 for each additional credit.
 If the test includes lab exercises, there may be additional fees assessed.
 If the test is passed with an 80% or higher score, a grade of "CR" will be entered on the student's transcript.
 A test-for-credit may not be repeated.
-Students may only test-for-credit for up to 50% of their courses required for graduation.
 Students considering test-for-credit should check with Financial Aid to determine how the test-out would affect financial aid or scholarship status.